 Cover photo from Cynthia Sciberras, Yoga Portraiture – Beach photos from Prue Dudley

-I met Monica at a yoga retreat in Paros that she had organised with her husband Gregor Maehle, and it was epic!
+I met Monica at a yoga retreat in Paros that she had organized with her husband Gregor Maehle, and it was epic!
 Check the related article here.

 Since then she influenced my practice with her presence a lot, when I step on my mat for my daily practice I remember her voice telling me to nurture myself on the mat from the first breath, to really tune in and listen what my body has to say, and built a relationship of love.